shivan-s/shivan-s/README.md

 ### 🔭 I’m currently working on

-- [Optom Chitchat]("https://github.com/ChristchurchCityWeighlifting"): This is an API / Frontend to act as a storage for weightlifting results in New Zealand.
+- [LifterAPI]("https://github.com/ChristchurchCityWeighlifting/lifter-api"): This is an API / Frontend to act as a storage for weightlifting results in New Zealand.

 ### 🌱 I’m currently learning

 - Python
 - Django
-- Machine Learning
-- Data Science
+- Django REST Framework
 - Javascript
 - TypeScript
+- DevOps
 - React
+- Machine Learning
-- DevOps
+- Data Science

 ### 👯 I’m looking to collaborate on

-- Anything Python, Django, Machine Learning related
+- Anything Python related and web :)

 ### 🤔 I’m looking for help with